neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 ## **Generation Configuration**

-`TextGeneration` can be configured to alter several variables in generation.
+`TextGeneration` can be configured to alter several variables in a generation.

 The following examples use a quantized 33M parameter TinyStories model for quick compilation:
 ```python